abhiTronix/vidgear/docs/gears/streamgear/ssm/usage.md

 ## Usage with Variable FFmpeg Parameters

-For seamlessly generating these streaming assets, StreamGear provides a highly extensible and flexible wrapper around [**FFmpeg**](https://ffmpeg.org/), and access to almost all of its parameter.
-Hence, you can access almost any parameter available with FFmpeg itself as dictionary attributes in [`stream_params` dictionary parameter](../../params/#stream_params), and use it to manipulate transcoding as you like.
+For seamlessly generating these streaming assets, StreamGear provides a highly extensible and flexible wrapper around [**FFmpeg**](https://ffmpeg.org/) and access to almost all of its parameter.
+Thereby, you can access almost any parameter available with FFmpeg itself as dictionary attributes in [`stream_params` dictionary parameter](../../params/#stream_params), and use it to manipulate transcoding as you like.

 For this example, let us use our own [H.265/HEVC](https://trac.ffmpeg.org/wiki/Encode/H.265) video and [AAC](https://trac.ffmpeg.org/wiki/Encode/AAC) audio encoder, and set custom audio bitrate, and various other optimizations: